-Your computer may include an enhanced sound system by Bang & Olufsen, B&O Play, DTS, or another provider.
-As a result, your computer may include advanced audio features that can be controlled through an audio control panel specific to your sound system.
+Your computer may include an enhanced sound system by Bang & Olufsen, DTS, or another provider.
+As a result, your computer may include advanced audio features that can be controlled through an audio control panel specific to your audio system.

 Use the audio control panel to view and control audio settings.